News & trends

 Monthly Monitoring: Actuals vs Forecast

-The monthly reporting cycle is where budget tracking produces its real value.
-Each month, the QS collects actual cost data, updates the forecast, and reports on where the project stands financially.
+The monthly cycle is where budget tracking produces real value.
+Each month, the QS collects actuals, updates the forecast, and reports the financial position.

 Sources of Actual Cost Data

-Prelim actuals – site running costs, temporary works, plant fuel – often get overlooked but can erode margin quickly if untracked.
-Overhead allocations (head office costs attributed to the project) complete the picture.
+Prelim actuals – site running costs, plant fuel, temporary works – often get overlooked but erode margin quickly.
+Overhead allocations complete the picture.

 Key Metrics

-These metrics feed directly into the CVR – the commercial team’s primary health check.
-The budget tells you where you planned to be.
-The forecast tells you where you’re actually heading.
-The gap between them is what commercial management exists to manage.
+These feed directly into the CVR – the commercial team’s primary health check.
+Budget tells you where you planned to be.
+Forecast tells you where you’re heading.
+The gap = what commercial management exists to manage.
 For a full explanation, see how CVRs work in construction.

 The Monthly Cycle